SystemsApproach/5G/impl.rst

 We now return to the three platform-related components shown in :ref:`Figures 6.1 <fig-cord>` and :ref:`6.2 <fig-ci-cd>`.
-Each is a substantial open source component in its own right, but for our purposes, it is enough to understand the role each plays in supporting a 5G-based profile of CORD.
+Each is a substantial open source component in its own right, but for our purposes, it is enough to understand the role they play in supporting a 5G-based profile of CORD.

 -  **Stratum:** A thin operating system that runs locally on each